JonnyGamer/MyFirstCompiler/README.md

 `print(5)` This prints anything inside the parenthesis.<br>
 `typeOf(5)` This prints the type of the object inside the parenthesis.

+Right now these are the only 2 methods.
+I will soon add support for custom methods with parameters and return types.

 ## Operators
 I have built a couple operators.<br>
 Operators are resolve left to right, based upon a numeric priority